Newton's law of cooling: Relationship to mechanism of cooling

 Convection cooling is sometimes said to be governed by "Newton's law of cooling."
 When the heat transfer coefficient is independent, or relatively independent, of the temperature difference between object and environment, Newton's law is followed.
 The law holds well for forced air and pumped liquid cooling, where the fluid velocity does not rise with increasing temperature difference.
 Newton's law is most closely obeyed in purely conduction-type cooling.
 However, the heat transfer coefficient is a function of the temperature difference in natural convective (buoyancy driven) heat transfer.
 In that case, Newton's law only approximates the result when the temperature difference is relatively small.
 Newton himself realized this limitation.

 A correction to Newton's law concerning convection for larger temperature differentials by including an exponent, was made in 1817 by Dulong and Petit.
 (These men are better-known for their formulation of the Dulong–Petit law concerning the molar specific heat capacity of a crystal.)

 Another situation that does not obey Newton's law is radiative heat transfer.
 Radiative cooling is better described by the Stefan–Boltzmann law in which the heat transfer rate varies as the difference in the 4th powers of the absolute temperatures of the object and of its environment.

-Mathematical formulation of Newton's law
+Mathematical formulation

 The statement of Newton's law used in the heat transfer literature puts into mathematics the idea that the rate of heat loss of a body is proportional to the difference in temperatures between the body and its surroundings.
 For a temperature-independent heat transfer coefficient, the statement is: